Good to know and travel safely in Sicily

 LGBTQ+ TOURISM AND SICILY

-Sicily is among the most popular holiday destinations for Lgbtq+ tourists.
-Not only sea and culture, but also a varied range of gay or gay-friendly venues (including bars, discos, saunas, cruising, beaches, parties and movida) and cultural events of various kinds as well as services dedicated to the community, available throughout the year.
+Sicily is among the most popular holiday destinations for LGBT+ tourists.
+Not only is there sea and culture, but also a varied range of gay or gay-friendly venues (including bars, discos, saunas, cruising, beaches, parties, and movida) and cultural events of various kinds, as well as services dedicated to the community, available throughout the year.

 Recommended site: https://tourismi.it/turismo-lgbt-guida-locali-gay-sicilia-catania-palermo-messina/